This topic describes how to configure spark-submit parameters in E-MapReduce.

 - Resource calculation for the yarn-client mode

-Node Resource type Resource amount (the result is calculated based on the preceding examples) master core 1 mem driver-memory = 4 GB worker core num-executors * executor-cores = 4 mem num-executors * executor-memory = 4 GB
+Node Resource type Resource amount (the result is calculated based on the preceding examples) Master Core 1 core Memory driver-memory = 4 GB Worker Core num-executors × executor-cores = 4 cores Memory num-executors × executor-memory = 4 GB

-- The primary program of the job (the driver program) runs on the master node.
-4 GB memory (specified by --driver-memory) is allocated to the primary program based on the job settings (the memory may not be fully used).
+- The main program of the job (the driver program) runs on the master node.
+As specified by the --driver-memory parameter, 4 GB memory is allocated to the main program based on the job settings.
+The main program may not use all of the allocated memory.

-- Two executors (specified by --num-executors) are initiated on the worker node, with each executor allocated with 2 GB (specified by --executor-memory) memory, and each executor supports a maximum of 2 (specified by - -executor-cores) concurrent tasks.
+- As specified by the --num-executors parameter, two executors are initiated on work nodes.
+Each executor is allocated with 2 GB memory (specified by the --executor-memory parameter) and supports a maximum of 2 concurrent tasks (specified by the --executor-cores parameter).

 - Resource calculation for the yarn-cluster mode

-Node Resource type Resource amount (the result is calculated using the preceding examples) master A tiny client program, which is responsible for synchronizing job information and consumes significantly less space. worker core num-executors * executor-cores + spark.driver.cores = 5 mem num-executors * executor-memory + driver-memory = 8gNote By default, the value of spark.driver.cores is 1.
+Node Resource type Resource amount (the result is calculated based on the preceding examples) Master N/A A tiny client program, which is responsible for synchronizing job information and consumes only a small amount of resources.
+Worker Core num-executors × executor-cores + spark.driver.cores = 5 cores Memory num-executors × executor-memory + driver-memory = 8 GBNote The default value of spark.driver.cores is 1.
 You can set it to a value greater than 1.